aloha666/Java2021/SEP Java Training Recap.md

      con:every time a new product need a new class, it will add the complexity to the system. and it couples the system to the class.

      use: we need some object but we only know the name.
-Hibernate can just change the 方言 and dirver to connet different database.
+Hibernate can just change the 方言 dialect and dirver to connet different database.

      ### Builder